 Reading, writing, listening, and speaking.
 Introduction to German culture.
 Almost exclusive use of German in class.
-Prerequisite for GER 104: C or better in GER 103 or permission of chair.
+Prerequisite for GER 104: C or better in GER 103 or permission of instructor.
 GER 103 Fall; GER 104 Spring

 GER 215-216 Intermediate German 6 credits

 This course is designed as a thorough review of grammatical structures.
 Also emphasized is the building of vocabulary, increasing competence in the four skills (reading, writing, listening and speaking) and gaining an overview of German culture.
 Exclusive use of German in class.
 Prerequisites for GER 215: C or better in GER 104 or two years of high school German.
-Prerequisite for GER 216: C or better in GER 215 or permission of chair.
+Prerequisite for GER 216: C or better in GER 215 or permission of instructor.
 GER 215 Fall; GER 216 Spring.